 Use the watcher feature on important requests.
 It allows managers to stay in the loop on important ticket requests.

 Encourage use.
 At meetings, make presentations on how easy it is to submit tickets.
-Place links to portal in email signatures.
+Place links to the portal in email signatures.

 Communicate through the ticket, not through email so that users will acclimate to responding through the system.

-Data can be imported from the legacy systems for historical reporting.
+Import data from the legacy systems for historical reporting.